jmejiamu/the-tech-blog/README.md

 ## The Tech Blog

 Full stack application that allows users to add, delete, and update post.
-This is a personal project which the main goal was to practice technologies such as  React,Bootstrap, NodeJs, Express, Postgresql.
+This is a personal project which the main goal was to practice technologies such as  React,Bootstrap, NodeJs, Express, PostgreSQL.

 ### Book Store
 ![screencapture-localhost-3000-store-2021-02-17-20_11_20](https://user-images.githubusercontent.com/27458911/108304702-6d9f8480-715d-11eb-9792-56af869b1c1c.png)